 If you are using something like an Xbox controller or XInput compatible controller, select ‘XInput’.

-This will then auto configure the button mappings and set them up for you.
+This will then auto-configure the button mappings and set them up for you.
 Click save to save the controller settings.

-4. RPCS3 Games – How To Add Games
+4. How To Add Games To RPCS3

-Adding your PS3 games library is easy, simply go to the menu ‘File -> Add Games’, then navigate to your PS3 games folder, then click ‘select folder’.
+Adding your PS3 games library is easy, simply go to the menu ‘File -> Add Games’, then navigate to your PS3 games folder, then click ‘Select Folder’.

 Your games will then be imported and appear in the RPCS3 window.

-5. RPCS3 Graphics Settings
+6. RPCS3 Emulator & Graphics Settings

 Since PS3 emulation and RPCS3 are still relatively new, you will find that game performance varies widely.